madlambda/Acorn/docs/Acorn.md

 to the size of some operating systems.

-Plan9 is a full-featured operating system built from scratch with this idea of seamless distribution implemented in the 90s but did not get traction in user adoption and the most reason was the lack of a modern web browser.
+Plan9 is a full-featured operating system built from scratch with this idea of seamless distribution implemented in the 90s, but did not get traction in user adoption, the biggest reason was the lack of a modern web browser.
 Because of the size of the web stack, porting a browser to plan9 was so challenging that plan9 developers felt it was easier to port plan9 userspace to other operating systems.